Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Retarding the dough elongates the fermentation process by having a slower rise allowing the yeast to exhale more carbon dioxide affecting the flavor and texture.

-Tips for Retarding Dough
+Tips for Retarding Pizza Dough

 These guidelines will help you get the best homemade pizza results: